 If Canvas re-eligibility is enabled, users who enter the Canvas and go down a randomly chosen path will go down the same path again if they become re-eligible and re-enter the Canvas.
 This maintains the validity of the experiment and associated analytics.

-Optionally, you can add a description to explain to others what this Experiment Step intends to test or include other information that might be helpful to note.
+Optionally, you can add a description to explain to others what this Experiment Paths Step intends to test or include other information that might be helpful to note.

-Step 3: Create Paths
+Step 3: Create paths

 Lastly, you must build your downstream paths.
 Select Done and return to the Canvas builder.
-Click Plus under each path to begin creating journeys using the usual Canvas tools as you see fit, and launch the Canvas when you are ready.
+Click under each path to begin creating journeys using the usual Canvas tools as you see fit, and launch the Canvas when you are ready.